The Problem The Solution The Impact

 A second constraint was the hardware itself: the scanner's LED system had a fixed palette of available colors.
 The design system had to work within those hardware limits, mapping the right semantic meaning to each available light color rather than designing freely and discovering limitations late.

-Critically, on-time delivery kept design out of the critical path — ensuring no downstream project activities were blocked, and that the product team could maintain their development timeline without compromise.
+The color status feature update shipped on time and within scope, complete with detailed implementation documentation.
+Design stayed out of the critical path — downstream activities were unblocked, and the product team maintained their development timeline without compromise.

 Delivered on time & within scope